Sequential Neural Score Estimation: Likelihood-Free Inference with Conditional Score Based Diffusion Models: Introduction

+where $p(x) = \int p(x|\theta) p(\theta) \mathrm{d}\theta$ is known as the evidence or marginal likelihood.
 The major difficulty associated with simulator-based models is the absence of a tractable likelihood function $p(x|\theta)$.
-This precludes, in particular, the direct use of conventional likelihood-based Bayesian inference methods, such as Markov chain Monte Carlo (MCMC) \cite{Brooks2011} and variational inference (VI) \cite{Blei2017}.
-The resulting inference problem is often referred to as likelihood-free inference (LFI) or simulation-based inference (SBI) \cite{Cranmer2020,Sisson2018}.
+This precludes, in particular, the use of conventional likelihood-based Bayesian inference methods such as Markov chain Monte Carlo (MCMC) \cite{Brooks2011} or variational inference (VI) \cite{Blei2017}.
+The resulting inference problem is often referred to as likelihood-free inference or simulation-based inference (SBI) \cite{Cranmer2020,Sisson2018}.

 Traditional methods for performing SBI include approximate Bayesian computation (ABC) \cite{Beaumont2002,Sisson2018}, whose variants include rejection ABC \cite{Tavare1997,Pritchard1999}, MCMC ABC \cite{Marjoram2003}, and sequential Monte Carlo (SMC) ABC \cite{Beaumont2009,Bonassi2015}.
-In such methods, one repeatedly samples parameters, and only accepts parameters for which the samples from the simulator are similar to the observed data $x_{\text{obs}}$.
-This similarity is typically assessed by computing some measure of distance between summary statistics of the observed data and the simulated data.
-While ABC has found success in many applications \cite{Sisson2018a}, it has certain notable shortcomings.
-For example, as the dimensionality increases, this approach suffers from an exponentially increasing simulation cost.
-It also requires the design of suitable distance functions, summary statistics, and acceptance thresholds.
+In such methods, one repeatedly samples parameters, and only accepts parameters for which the corresponding samples from the simulator are similar to the observed data $x_{\mathrm{obs}}$.

-In recent years, a range of new SBI methods have been introduced, leveraging advances in machine learning such as normalising flows \cite{Papamakarios2017,Papamakarios2021} and generative adversarial networks \cite{Goodfellow2014}.
+More recently, a range of new SBI methods have been introduced, which leverage advances in machine learning such as normalising flows \cite{Papamakarios2017,Papamakarios2021} and generative adversarial networks \cite{Goodfellow2014}.
 These methods often include a sequential training procedure, which adaptively guides simulations to yield more informative data.
 Such methods include Sequential Neural Posterior Estimation (SNPE) \cite{Papamakarios2016,Lueckmann2017,Greenberg2019}, Sequential Neural Likelihood Estimation (SNLE) \cite{Lueckmann2019,Papamakarios2019}, and Sequential Neural Ratio Estimation (SNRE) \cite{Durkan2020,Hermans2020,Miller2021,Thomas2022}.
-Other more recent algorithms of a similar flavour include Sequential Neural Variational Inference (SNVI) \cite{Glockler2022}, Sequential Neural Posterior and Likelihood Approximation (SNPLA) \cite{Wiqvist2021}, and Generative Adversarial Training for SBI (GATSBI) \cite{Ramesh2022}.
+Other more recent algorithms of a similar flavour include Sequential Neural Variational Inference (SNVI) \cite{Glockler2022}, Generative Adversarial Training for SBI (GATSBI) \cite{Ramesh2022}, Truncated SNPE (TSNPE) \cite{Deistler2022}, and Sequential Unnormalized Neural Likelihood Estimation (SUNLE) \cite{Glaser2022}.